marekSurak/ethers-learning/README.md

 ### Terminology

 <b>Provider</b> <br />
-`ethers.Provider` is a read only abstraction providing a connection to the Ethereum network
+is a read only abstraction providing a connection to the Ethereum network

 ```
 import { ethers } from 'ethers'